scopagroup/bactrak/README.md

 BacTrak is a `python` implementation of the tracking algorithm described in the following manuscript:

 S. Saramadi et al. *Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies*. arXiv preprint, arXiv:2104.13482, 2022 [[arxiv](https://arxiv.org/abs/2104.13482)].

+If you use this code we would appreciate if you add the above reference to your citations.

 ## Examples and Benchmarks

-We have included some benchmark files into this repository: Two binary images named 'J.png' (first frame) and 'J_plus.png' (second frame) in the 'Sample' subfolder.
+We have included some benchmark files into this repository: Two binary images named 'J.png' (first frame) and 'J_plus.png' (second frame) in the [Sample](Sample) directory.
 These images are shown below.
-The software used to generate these synthetic images can be found in the following repository: https://github.com/jwinkle/eQ.
-Our code can be executed using these two test images.
+The software used to generate these synthetic images can be found in the following repository: [https://github.com/jwinkle/eQ](https://github.com/jwinkle/eQ).
+We have included two synthetic data sets for testing our code:

 <p align="center">
 <img src="Images/J_labeled_cells.png" alt="J"  width="300"/>